Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 *Mission Cards operate on three escalations tied to the global Theater Level:*

-* ***Logistics (Theater Level 1):** The sum of the CP values on your Mission Cards dictates your base CP income at the start of every single round.*
+* ***Logistics (Theater Level 1):** All players receive a standardized universal baseline salary of 15 Command Points (CP) at the start of every single round, completely divorced from Mission Card selection.*
-* ***Escalation (Theater Level 2):** Unlocks the passive ability printed on the card when the global board reaches 8 combined Supremacy Points.*
+* ***Escalation (Theater Level 2):** Grants access to the passive ability printed on the card when the global board reaches 8 combined Supremacy Points, provided the player pays the dynamic runtime CP upkeep cost associated with the ability during their Activation Sequence.*
-* ***Climax (Theater Level 3):** Detonates the one-time, game-ending reward printed on the card when the global board reaches 14 combined Supremacy Points.*
+* ***Climax (Theater Level 3):** Allows the player to manually execute the one-time, game-ending reward printed on the card when the global board reaches 14 combined Supremacy Points by sacrificing the required runtime CP cost during their Activation Sequence.*

 ### ***D. Sideboarding Constraints***